Bannau Brycheiniog (Brecon Beacons), Mid Wales

 For a spot of culture and history, visit Cilgerran Castle, perched above the Teifi Gorge.
 Also, go on a sealife spotting trip that you’ll always remember with A Bay To Remember boats.
 You may see bottlenose dolphins, porpoises, rare birds or seals.

 There are a few nice eateries around, prioritising local ingredients where they can.
-The Bara Menyn Bakehouse and café serves fresh sourdough bread that you simply have to try.
+Bara Menyn Bakehouse and café serves fresh sourdough bread that you simply have to try.
 Mor Ffein - Fish & Chips St Dogmaels, Cardigan, West Wales - located in St Dogmaels, it’s a great place to grab some chips on your way back To Cardigan from Poppit Sands beach.

 Search for places to stay and things to do in Cardigan.

 Cardiff, South Wales

 There’s so much to do in the capital of Wales, and with it being such a compact city you don’t have to travel far to get around it.
 Start in the centre with a walk through the arcades, seven historic walkways with shops, cafes and independent businesses throughout.
 Pop into Rules of Play to pick up a board game then treat yourself to some liquid nitrogen ice cream from Science Cream.

 Bute Park, beside Cardiff Castle, is a fantastic picnic spot on a sunny day.
 Grab some treats in Cardiff Central Market (including Welsh cakes from Bakestones) and enjoy the greenery.
 There are a few boats that go to Cardiff Bay from just inside the park (the entrance by Pettigrew Tearooms), a fine option if you want to soak up culture at Wales Millennium Centre, visit the Norwegian church where Roald Dahl was christened or walk the barrage.